Is the Elkhorn Ranch Unit of Theodore Roosevelt National Park included in the study area?

 What approval do the decision-makers give?

 Ultimately, the Federal Highway Administration will provide the final approval of the Draft EIS and Final EIS, and will issue the Record of Decision.
-In addition to their approval, the cooperating agencies (US Army Corps of Engineers and US Forest Service) will adopt the EIS, at their discretion, to fulfill their agencies’ requirements under NEPA.
+In addition to their approval, the cooperating agencies (US Army Corps of Engineers and US Forest Service) will adopt the EIS, at their discretion, to fulfill their agencies’ requirements under the National Environmental Policy Act.

-Furthermore, a Section 404 permit approval may be required from the US Army Corps of Engineers and approval of right-of-way acquisition may need to be approved by the US Forest Service if right-of-way is needed on their land.
+Furthermore, a Section 404 permit approval may be required from the US Army Corps of Engineers, and approval of right-of-way acquisition may need to be approved by the US Forest Service for right-of-way on their land.

 Who is funding the proposed project?

-Billings County is funding the environmental process and preliminary engineering to meet NEPA requirements.
+Billings County is funding the environmental process and preliminary engineering to meet National Environmental Policy Act requirements.
 Possible funding sources for construction of the project may come from the federal government and Billings County as follows:

 • Major County Routes: Federal funding (up to a limited amount) of eligible costs with the remainder coming from